StructuredCS/awesome-database-design-problems/README.md

 4. **Include references**: If your problem is based on a textbook or course, provide proper attribution.
 5. **Submit a pull request**: Once your problem is ready, submit a PR for review.
 6. **Engage with feedback**: Be open to suggestions and improvements from the community.

+Please note that your solution sample should adopt the Crow's Foot notation for ER diagrams.

 ## 🏷 Attribution & Sources